CONTENTS

 • Set objectives based on the results of the initial assessment.

-• Communicate these objectives to all levels of the organization to ensure full alignment.
+• Communicate these objectives to the entire team to ensure alignment.

-• Choose relevant Lean key performance metrics to monitor progress towards these objectives.
+• Choose relevant performance metrics to monitor progress.

 3. Define Leader Standard Work